AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

-## Release 25.1 - Winter 2025 {#release-24-1}

-Release notes for Campaign Standard 24.1 Winter 2024 release have been published.
-[Read more](release-notes.md)

 ## Release 24.1 - Winter 2024 {#release-24-1}

 Release notes for Campaign Standard 24.1 Winter 2024 release have been published.
 [Read more](release-notes.md)